 Anilox volume refers to the carrying capacity of an anilox cell, or the amount of ink held in each cell, during Flexographic Printing.

-It is one of the many factors that determines the amount of ink that is transferred to the print material, and therefore has to be accurately controlled and measured.
+It is one of the many factors that determine the amount of ink that is transferred to the print material and therefore has to be accurately controlled and measured.

 Anilox Volume 101: The Basics

-When understanding the importance of anilox volume considerations in your flexo printing process, it is first important to have a comprehensive knowledge of how the anilox functions
+When understanding the importance of cell volume considerations in your flexo printing process, it is first important to have a comprehensive knowledge of how the anilox functions

 Anilox Volume Measurements

-Some of the conventional anilox cells measuring tactics include microscopic measurement and liquid volume measurement.
+Some of the conventional anilox cell measuring tactics include microscopic measurement and liquid volume measurement.